 Current Events

-Sisters Over Sixty-Five — Except for January, we meet the 2nd Thursday of the month at the Meetinghouse in the choir room, from 10:30 to Noon.
+Sisters Over Sixty-Five — We meet the 2nd Thursday of the month at the Meetinghouse in the choir room, from 10:30 to Noon.
 Some of us go to lunch after the meeting.
 All are welcome.
-Our next gathering is May 8.
+Our next gathering is September 11.

 You can raise funds for the church during your normal shopping!
 What better way to grow our resources than by making money on the things we already do and buy.